matloff/omsi/README.md

     case is to require students to sit in specific seats that are randomly assigned to them, in order to prevent collaboration among friends.
 This can be done with OMSI as well.

+I do recommend use of OMSI's PDF viewing option.
+See "Viewing a PDF file for consultation" above.

 <h2>
 <a name="grading">Software tools for grading</a>